HubbleCommand/website_down_detector/README.md

 # Think Story Down Detector
 Checks if a site is down, and sends an email if it seems to be.

+It was specifically made to watch for infinite loading problems on Think Story deployments, which in node give ECONNABORTED error when a non-infinite timeout is set.

 ## Using
 Create a setup.js file in the same folder as setup-example.js.
 Add the credentials of the email account you want to send from in this new file.
 If you are using an email service like gmail, make sure you have [allowed less secure apps to sign in to this account](https://support.google.com/accounts/answer/6010255).